Star Trek: The Next Generation - Episode Guide - Season 2

 3. Elementary, Dear Data – Lt.
 Commander Data and Geordi LaForge play Sherlock Holmes and Dr. Watson in the holodeck.
 However, in order to create a mystery that Data cannot solve instantaneously, the two create a villain capable of defeating Data but not Holmes.
 Unfortunately for them, the set parameters lead the computer to create a Moriarty with actual consciousness.
 Though this one threatens to become just another Malfunctioning Holodeck episode, the cat-and-mouse game is fantastic.
 And Picard lectures on existence. ****

-4. The Outrageous Okona – While a Harry Mudd-like scammer runs amok on the Enterprise, Data asks the holodeck to teach him about comedy, but the stupid thing sends him Joe Piscopo instead.
+4. The Outrageous Okona – Picard attempts to accomodate the idetical demands of two warring planets as the object of their attentions, the titular Harry Mudd-like scammer, charms his way around the Enterprise.
+Meanwhile, Data asks the holodeck to teach him about comedy, but the damn thing malfunctions and sends him Joe Piscopo instead.
 Minus points for not providing the punchline to the joke which begins “A monk, a clone, and a Ferengi decide to go bowling together…” ***

 6. The Schizoid Man – How often do you get a maniacal bad guy named Ira?
 The “Schizoid Man” of the title is Data, who’s become an unwilling host for the perished Dr. Ira Graves’s brain patterns and memory. ***